11 Amazing Sri Lanka Surf Camps [2025]

 - Best for: All levels – everyone!

 The Salty Pelican wooed us back in 2019 before anyone even knew what COVID-19 meant.
-We stayed a whole month in the upcoming beach town of Hiriketiya and literally watched the place being built – an extra window or door was added every time we walked to grab lunch in nearby Dikwella town.
+We stayed a whole month in the upcoming beach town of Hiriketiya and literally watched the place being built – an extra window or door was added every time we walked to grab lunch in nearby Dickwella town.

-Anyway, the finished product, which we had the pleasure of visiting in 2022 on our return to the island, most certainly is up to scratch.
 It’s a proper Sri Lankan coast lodge set between the coconut groves some eight minutes’ walk from the cruisy beach break down in Hiriketiya itself.
 There’s a lovely pool stretching through the garden, a stylo working space come bar, and a plush lounge with come-laze-in-me sofas in the lobby.
 One of the best-designed surf hangouts we’ve laid eyes on.
-Big words.
+Big words, but true.

 There’s a whole bunch of different packages on offer here.
 They have 4-day, 8-day, and 11-day options.
 All of them include unlimited yoga sessions, which are run every day by the in-house instructors on a lofted yoga deck behind the pool.
 All also include surfboard rental – and we’d add that the gear these guys have is just as new as the place itself (AKA – some of the best in town).